Financial Breakdown

 Detailed Financial Report

-The financial journey of Afterschool Diary: Countdown to Adulthood began with its theatrical debut in 1996.
+Afterschool Diary: Countdown to Adulthood, released in 1996, entered the cinematic marketplace with the goal of capturing global audiences.
 Production insiders estimate the budget to be around an undisclosed amount.
 This figure typically includes principal photography, talent fees, and post-production costs, but often excludes marketing and distribution expenses which can add another 30-50% to the total investment.

 Collection Trajectory